Gordon Highlanders: Second World War

 The 5th Battalion went to France as part of the British Expeditionary Force: they were serving as part of the 153rd Brigade in the 51st Division during the Battle of France in 1940 when they were trapped and the majority of the division was forced to surrender at Saint-Valéry-en-Caux.
 The 5th Battalion was, however, reformed in the United Kingdom in August 1940 at the amalgamated 5/7 Battalion, and went on to serve with the second formation of the 51st (Highland) Division (formed by redesignation of the 9th (Highland) Infantry Division throughout the rest of the Second World War, serving in North Africa and taking part in the Normandy landings.

 The 6th (Banffshire) Battalion, a Territorial Army battalion, was transferred from the 153rd Brigade in the 51st (Highland) Division before it joined the 2nd Infantry Brigade of the 1st Infantry Division.
 It took part in the Dunkirk evacuation.
 The 6th Battalion fought through the Tunisian, North African and Italian campaigns, in both the Battle of Anzio and Operation Diadem, and later the Battle for the Gothic Line, before ending the war on garrison duty in Palestine.

 The 7th (Mar and Mearns) Battalion amalgamated with the 5th Battalion, becoming the 5th/7th Battalion, Gordon Highlanders, and served with the second formation of the 51st (Highland) Division throughout the war.

 The 8th (City of Aberdeen) Battalion was also converted to artillery, becoming the 100th Anti-Tank Regiment, Royal Artillery.
 This battalion served with the 2nd Infantry Division in the Burma Campaign.

 The 9th (Strathbogie, Garioch and Strathdon) Battalion (originally part of the 9th (Highland) Infantry Division) were recruited by the surplus men of the 6th Battalion.
 The battalion garrisoned the Orkney Islands 1940-1941 before moving to Northeast England.
-They were warned for servicde in the Far East and eventually sailed for India in May 1942.
+They were warned for service in the Far East and eventually sailed for India in May 1942.
 By July 1942, the battalion was based in Sialkot when it was announced that the unit was to convert to an armoured regiment as the 116th Regiment (Gordon Highlanders) Royal Armoured Corps.
 The Regiment continued to wear the Gordons cap badge and Tam o'Shanter, tartan flashes and retained kilts and their Pipe Band.
 The 116th Regiment RAC became part of the 255th Indian Tank Brigade in the 44th Indian Armoured Division.
 They deployed to Burma in December 1944, and were heavily engaged in the Battle of Meiktila and Mandalay, resulting in the decisive defeat of Japanese forces in Burma.